What to Expect when Donating your VehicleAnswers to Common Questions

 Upon receiving your donated vehicle, we assess its condition and determine how it can be sold on the wholesale market or the parts resale market.
-We make minor repairs only, and clean and detail vehicles that would be sold for wholesale market.
 Once a vehicle has been sold we will provide you with a 1098-C tax form stating the gross amount of the vehicle’s sale price.
 Donating a vehicle to a nonprofit organization has specific tax implications.
 We encourage you to review these before making your donation.
 You may obtain this information online here or by calling (800) 829-3676 (toll-free).

 Will you fix up my vehicle?